The Bankrate promise

 Another major upside of the American Express Green Card is how flexible the rewards are.
 The fact is, points in the American Express Membership Rewards program are some of the most flexible and valuable out there.

 Pollard says he recently booked a trip to Las Vegas, and he used Amex points to cover 100 percent of his hotel and airfare costs.
-This was made possible as Amex lets you use Membership Rewards points for airfare, hotels and more through amextravel.com, yet you can also transfer points to American Express airline and hotel partners.
+This was possible because Amex lets you use Membership Rewards points for airfare, hotels and more through amextravel.com, yet you can also transfer points to American Express airline and hotel partners.

 However, Pollard says he doesn’t always redeem his rewards for travel, and that he likes having multiple options.